 "My laboratory has developed several lines of antibodies to PD-L1, and at the same time, we tested whether the chemotherapy will increase the expression of PD-L1 or not, - says Dr. Dong -.
 We have noticed that the tumor cells without PD-L1 showed an increased sensitivity to a particular chemotherapy, which causes DNA damage.
 But the underlying mechanism was not clear. "

 Dr. Lu and Dr. Robert Mutter attempted to identify potential molecular mechanism responsible for resistance to cancer therapy which causes DNA damage in cancer cells.
 Dr. Lu spent examination of DNA damage at the molecular level.
 Robert Mutter, MD, provided expertise in the field of DNA repair, the biology of breast cancer and the use of DNA therapy in the clinic to improve treatment results of patients with refractory breast cancer.
 Researchers have tried to find out why the tumor cells, which have more PD-L1, were particularly resistant to DNA damage.

 They found that in PD-L1 cells were used to accelerate recovery during chemotherapy or radiation therapy.
 This article was first reported about a new feature PD-L1 as an RNA-binding protein.
 PD-L1 can protect certain RNA which encode important proteins required for recovery of tumor cells.
-They also report that H1a, one of the antibodies designed to attach to PD-L1, PD-L1 destroys part of the protein, which helps it to maintain its function in cancer cells.
+They also report that H1a, one of the antibodies designed to attach to PD-L1, destroying part of the protein PD-L1, which helps it to maintain its function in cancer cells.

 The researchers hope that they will improve the results of treatment of patients with refractory cancer.